ruisuantonio/quote-test-main/README.md

 # Daily Quote

-> **Citacao:** Sometimes things become possible if we want them bad enough. — T.S.
-Eliot
+> **Citacao:** Keep smiling, because life is a beautiful thing and there's so much to smile about. — Marilyn Monroe

 fim do arquivo